prebid/Prebid.js/getting-started.md

 <a name="basic-example">

 ###Basic Example
-Here’s a basic example for Amazon and AppNexus bidding into a DFP ad unit:
+Here’s a basic example for Rubicon and AppNexus bidding into a DFP ad unit:

 #####1.
 Register bidder tag Ids